Sample pages (PDF)

 US shipping available

-Math Mammoth Early Geometry covers geometry topics for grades 1-3.
+Math Mammoth Early Geometry is a worktext that covers geometry topics for grades 1-3.

-The first lessons in this book have to do with basic shapes—that is where geometry starts.
-Children learn to recognize and draw basic shapes, and identify triangles, rectangles, squares, quadrilaterals, pentagons, hexagons, and cubes.
-They also put several shapes together to form new ones, or divide an existing shape into new ones.
+The first lessons in the book have to do with shapes.
+Children learn to identify and draw basic shapes.
+Using cut-out shapes, they put several shapes together to form new ones.
+They also divide existing shapes into new ones by drawing a line in shapes.

-We also study some geometric patterns, right angles, have surprises with pentagons and hexagons, and make shapes in a tangram-like game.
-These topics are to provide some fun while also letting children explore geometry and helping them to memorize the terminology for basic shapes.
-The students also learn a little about symmetry and mirror points—two hopefully easy and fun topics that tie together.
+Students also explore some geometric patterns and make shapes in a tangram-like game.
+These topics provide some fun while also helping students to memorize the terminology for basic shapes.

-We also study the distributive property “in disguise.”
-This means using an area model to represent a × (b + c) as being equal to a × b plus a × c.
-The expression a × (b + c) is the area of a rectangle with side lengths a and (b + c), which is equal to the areas of two rectangles, one with sides a and b, and the other with sides a and c.
+From this area model, we can see that a × (b + c) is equal to a × b + a × c.
+The expression a × (b + c) is the area of the entire rectangle, with side lengths a and (b + c), and this is equal to the sum of the areas of two rectangles, one with sides a and b, and the other with sides a and c.
+(The images in the lesson make it more clear.)

 This book is also suitable for a geometry notebook or journal project.
 This simply means that for each new TERM in the book, the student explains that term and draws the corresponding figure, using 1-2 blank pages.
 In the end, the student will have their very own geometry book to keep and show around!